 Don’t be misguided – MVP is not a product, but version created with a number of minimum features to solve customers’ problems.
 It is developed using minimum resources to validate the economic efficiency of the business idea.
 The final variant of the product is released only after gathering feedback about the MVPs.

-If it appears that some part of the information hasn’t been interpreted correctly or has been simply misunderstood, the efficiency of customer development process lies in the fact that you can pivot back to customer discovery and start all over again without needing a large budget.
+If it appears that some part of the information hasn’t been interpreted correctly or has been simply misunderstood, the efficiency of customer development cycle lies in the fact that you can pivot back to customer discovery and start all over again without needing a large budget.

 Using customer validation on a selfie drone is a step-by-step process, and many things can go wrong.
 Just imagine a situation where you release the first version of the app with minimal functionality to control the drone, film a video or take shots.
 You don’t add resolution control, different flight modes or face tracking, because these are additional features.
 There are presumably 3 scenarios that can unfold: